 What do you want to become?

-Required Minimum Degree/License: Postsecondary Non-Degree Award or an Associate’s Degree
+Surgical Technologist Requirements: Postsecondary Non-Degree Award or an Associate’s Degree

 Become a Surgical Technologist

-“Being a surgical tech is possibly the most rewarding and underrated profession out there.
+“Being a Surgical Tech is possibly the most rewarding and underrated profession out there.
 It is not one of the higher paying careers out there necessarily, but every ST I know is bound 100 percent to their career due to the satisfaction they receive at the end of the day,” Keith Maas, CST, who has been a ST for 19 years, said.
 “When you get home at the end of the day you receive what everyone wants; you feel like you are a part of something, you have accomplished something great and it was a challenge both physically and mentally.”

 Daily Healthcare Career Info!
 Follow Us.